-We are a 501(c)(3) non-profit corporation that offers a safe home for equines as our funding permits.
+We are a 501(c)(3) non-profit corporation that offers a safe home for equines, particularly mustangs, as our funding permits.
 Our largest expenses are training and feed.
 Mustangs need to be gentled, then taught good groundwork skills to be safe for daily handling.
 Our two mustangs were extremely fearful and still are extremely fearful when they meet new people.
 Next is training to ride which is critical to adoption success.
 This requires a professional horse trainer.

-Red Cloud is a handsome four year old sorrel gelding, about 15 hands.
+Red Cloud is a handsome five year old sorrel gelding, about 15 hands.
 He has good basic ground skills although he still cautious around new people.
 He has displayed aggression as a result of fear during training.
 He is not yet rideable.

 Smooth is a two year old paint.
 He was seized by local authorities from a neglectful situation.
 He is only two years old and too young to ride..He is fostered for Bluebonnet Equine Humane Society.